How yoga can change your life

 your mark on this world.

-- Yoga Ed.
-Trainer/Teacher with over 18 years of experience working with children in schools, hospitals and foster homes.
+Registered Children’s Yoga Teacher/Yoga Ed.
+Trainer with over 18 years of experience working with children in schools, hospitals and foster homes.

 I’m Jean Martin, owner and CEO of Jean Martin Yoga – aka, You Gotta Have Yoga!